lordmulder/MParallel/README.md

     - **2**: Default priority
     - **3**: Higher than normal priority
     - **4**: Highest priority

+* `--detached`
+  Run each sub-process in a *separate* console window.
+By default, all sub-processes are connected to the *same* console window as the main MParallel process.
+Thus, output from all processes will appear in the same console window, in an "interleaved" fashion.
+With this option set, each sub-process gets a separate console window.

 * `--abort`
   Abort batch, if any command failed to execute.
 By default, if any command failed, e.g. because the process could *not* be created or because it returned a *non-zero* exit code, other pending commands will still get a chance to run.
 If this option is set, the whole batch (queue) will be aborted, as soon as one command has failed.